Buffalo shooting leaves neighborhood without a grocery store | WTOP News

 Like many residents, she pauses to think when asked where the next-closest major grocery is located: None is within walking distance, and it takes three different buses to get to the Price Rite.

-Before Tops opened on the East Side, residents, lawmakers and other advocates pushed for years for a grocery store in what had become a “food desert” after groceries and other stores closed in the neighborhood’s Central Park Plaza, Wingo said.
+Before Tops opened on the East Side, residents, lawmakers and other advocates pushed for years for a supermarket after groceries and other stores closed in the neighborhood’s Central Park Plaza, Wingo said.

 Yvette Mack, 62, remembers when the streets weren’t so empty.
 But when she was around 15 or 16, she noticed places going out of business.